blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/My Media Server/My Media Server.md

 #### Handbrake Settings

 - For now, H.264 for the video encoding since most things still don't support H.265
+- For subtitles, make sure to go to Subtitles > Selection Behavior, move (Any) to `Selected Languages`, and leave Burn-in set to None.
 ##### Configuration 1: HQ 1080p30 Surround w/2160p Resolution Limit

 - Blu-ray and High-Definition Content